-Don’t be a big fish in a small pond, seek as much exposure as possible, both locally, nationally and internationally.
+Don’t be a big fish in a small pond, seek as much exposure as possible, locally, nationally and internationally.
 There are several ways this can be achieved.
-Build your local, national and international reputation.
+Build your local, national, and international reputation.

-During the seventies and eighties the Natural cultural foundation of Barbados featured national exhibitions in several categories of the arts; these exhibitions gave me the opportunity to boost my national reputation, by winning first prize in every completion entered in the visual arts section, you were allowed three entries, which gave you the opportunity to win all available prizes; first, second, third and best in show.
+During the seventies and eighties, the Natural Cultural Foundation of Barbados featured national exhibitions in several categories of the arts.
+These exhibitions gave me the opportunity to boost my national reputation.
+By winning first prize in every competition entered in the visual arts section, you were allowed three entries, which gave you the opportunity to win all available prizes: first, second, third, and best in show.

-My demand met with much opposition, which ended my participation in the exhibitions.
-The organizers stopped the monetary prizes and used the prize money to pay another artist to design trophies for the prizes; This action had a negative impact on the competition, other artists stopped participating and interest in the competition waned.
+My demand met with much opposition which ended my participation in the exhibitions.
+The organizers stopped the monetary prizes and used the prize money to pay another artist to design trophies for the prizes.
+This action had a negative impact on the competition and other artists stopped participating and interest in the competition waned.

-During all of these programs my focus was as an ambassador for the island and promoter of its Tourism Project.as the CEO of a local art gallery, it was vitally important.
-One of my most memorable interviews was conducted by a Canadian radio commentator who came to Barbados and conducted the interview on my porch within earshot of bunch of noisy crickets.
+During all of these programs, my focus was as an ambassador for the island and promoter of its Tourism Project and as the CEO of a local art gallery, it was vitally important.
+One of my most memorable interviews was conducted by a Canadian radio commentator who came to Barbados and conducted the interview on my porch within earshot of a bunch of noisy crickets.
 When the interview was being aired in Canada, the radio station was inundated with telephone calls to find out what were the background noises.